Eddie Cheever: GP Masters

-In 2005 Cheever competed in the GP Masters series which is open to former Formula One drivers over the age of 45.
+In 2005, Cheever competed in the GP Masters series which is open to former Formula One drivers over the age of 45.
 In the championship's first-ever event at Kyalami International Raceway in South Africa, Cheever finished in eighth position.
 Cheever finished fourth in the second GP Masters race on April 29, 2006, at the Losail International Circuit in Qatar.

-In the third GP Masters race on August 13, 2006, at the Silverstone Circuit in England, he took the victory under wet track conditions.
+In the third GP Masters race on August 13, 2006, at the Silverstone Circuit in England, Cheever took the victory under wet track conditions.

 Personal life

 Cheever shares a daughter and a son, driver Eddie Cheever III, with ex-wife Rita Cheever.
 He has a son from his previous relationship with Heather Handley.
 In 2013, Cheever married his wife, Dianna, and their daughter was born later that same year.